 The "months of additional progress" metric makes the EEF Toolkit readable for busy teachers, but it simplifies a more complex statistical picture.
 Understanding what lies beneath the figure helps you use it more accurately.

 The months figure is derived from an effect size, typically Cohen's d or a similar standardised measure.
 An effect size of 0.2 is considered small, 0.5 moderate, and 0.8 large.
-The EEF converts these into months using a standard conversion based on typical academic progress per year, roughly 0.2 standard deviations of improvement per month in primary school.
+The EEF converts these into months using a standard conversion.
+This is based on typical academic progress per year - roughly 0.2 standard deviations of improvement per month in primary school.
 This conversion varies by age and subject, which means the months figure is an approximation, not a precise measurement.

 The most important thing to understand is that effect sizes from research studies measure average effects under research conditions.
 Research conditions include careful implementation, researcher-designed materials, and heightened attention from teachers who know they are being studied.
 None of these are guaranteed in a normal classroom.
-Slavin (2020) reviewed implementation quality data from hundreds of trials and found that programmes delivered with low fidelity regularly showed effect sizes close to zero, regardless of what the research literature suggested was possible.
+Slavin (2020) looked at data from hundreds of trials.
+Programmes that were not put in place properly showed almost no effect.
+This happened even when research suggested they should work well.

 A concrete example from retrieval practice: the Toolkit shows a strong effect for this strategy.
-But retrieval practice only produces its gains when the retrieval attempt is genuinely effortful, when feedback is provided, and when practice is spaced over time.
-A low-stakes quiz given once at the end of a unit, without spacing or feedback, will produce far smaller gains than the headline figure suggests.
+Retrieval practice only works well under certain conditions.
+The retrieval attempt must be genuinely effortful, feedback must be provided, and practice must be spaced over time.
+A low-stakes quiz given once at the end of a unit will produce much smaller gains.
+This happens when there is no spacing or feedback, unlike what the headline figure suggests.
 The mechanism matters as much as the label.

 Common EEF Misconceptions